cruzgodar/lapsa/README.md

 ## Common Use Cases

 Standard HTML elements like images and videos can be added, scaled, and arranged like anything else.
 To add LaTeX-rendered math, [MathJax][2] is as excellent of a solution as ever.

+## Methods

+Many of Lapsa's methods can be called directly.
+They can be used to tweak the default behavior in ways the options don't support or completely supplant much of the standard functionality.

+Methods and properties prefixed with an underscore are intended to be private --- use and modify at your own risk.
+Listed here are only the methods intended for external use.

+- `exit()`: destroys the slide container, the shelf, and all of the slides, and removes all of the event listeners.
+While Lapsa is not intended to be used as part of a single-page site, this method can help return to a non-presentation state.
+- `nextSlide(skipBuilds = false)`: advances by a single build or an entire slide if `skipBuilds` is `true`.
+Returns a promise that resolves when the animation is complete, and has no effect if an animation is currently playing, if the table view is open, or if there are no further builds/slides.
+When moving to the next slide, it begins at the initial build state.
+- `previousSlide(skipBuilds = false)`: identical to `nextSlide`, but moves back by one build or slide instead.
+When moving to the previous slide, it begins at the final build state.
+- `jumpToSlide(index)`: moves to another slide and begins at the initial build state.
+Returns a promise that resolves when the animation completes, and has no effect if `index` is out of bounds or equal to the current slide's index.
+- `openTableView(duration = Lapsa.tableViewAnimationTime)`: opens the table view.
+Returns a promise that resolves when the animation completes, and has no effect if the table view is already open or an animation is taking place.
+- `closeTableView(selection, duration = Lapsa.tableViewAnimationTime)`: identical to `openTableView`, but closes the table view by returning to the slide with index `selection`.
+- `showShelf()`: shows the shelf.
+Returns a promise that resolves when the animation completes, and has no effect if the shelf is already animating or the option `permanentShelf` is enabled.
+- `hideShelf()`: identical to `showShelf`, but hides it instead.
+- `fadeUpIn(element, duration)`, `fadeUpOut(element, duration)`, `fadeDownIn(element, duration)`, `fadeDownOut(element, duration)`: animation functions for animating between slides that return promises that resolve when complete.
+When moving forward by a slide, `fadeUpOut` is called on the old slide, and then `fadeUpIn` is called on the new one.
+Similarly, when moving back a slide, `fadeDownOut` is called on the old slide, and then `fadeDownIn` is called on the new one.
+To change the duration or easing of these animations, it's easiest to set the relevant options, but redefining these functions entirely can allow for more complex behavior.
+- `buildIn(element, duration)`, `buildOut(element, duration)`: similar to the previous animation functions, but operate on HTML builds rather than slides.